 Abernathy adds that casting children yields financial burdens, such as limited work hours, rest breaks, and the expense of set tutors in California.

-If your child has no prior work experience, note any performing arts training, extracurricular activities, special interests or talents on their resume.
-Remember to bring a headshot or picture and resume to the audition.
+If your child has no prior work experience, note any performing arts training, extracurricular activities, special interests or talents on his or her résumé.
+Remember to bring a headshot or picture and résumé to the audition.
 “I know there can be incredibly talented kids that are just starting to get into acting,” says Andrew Nackman, who recently received a Master of Fine Arts from USC School of Cinematic Arts and directed “Paulie.”

-“Treat the audition process as a two way street,” Nackman advises parents.
+“Treat the audition process as a two-way street,” Nackman advises parents.
 “Really look at the project and the people that are working on it.
 Even if you get offered the role consider: Is this really worth my time?”

 “Half of casting a child is casting their parents,” explains Sarkar.
-Pollard advises, “In casting, you’ve got to find people that understand that it’s a student film, and it’s not going to go absolutely perfect everyday.”
+Pollard advises, “In casting, you’ve got to find people that understand that it’s a student film, and it’s not going to go absolutely perfect every day.”
 Be available to have a conversation with the filmmaker.

 Students are serious about the filmmaking process.
 Their films are used to find internships, employment, and representation after graduation.
-Nackman attributes the success of “Paulie” to his representation by the William Morris Endeavor talent agency.
+Nackman attributes the success of “Paulie” to his representation with the William Morris Endeavor talent agency.

 Nackman believes it’s important for the crew, cast, and parents to maintain a “warm and friendly environment” when filming with children.
 “The way you work on set with kids really should be the way that you work with any actors,” he says.
 “You just become more aware and composed when you work with kids.
 It’s almost like a good bootcamp for how you should always behave on set.”

 “A lot of students do feel that pressure when a parent is on set,” says Sarkar.
 “When parents are hovering on set, kids do give a tightened performance rather than a more natural one.”

 Students often crew for each other so while on set you and your child are also auditioning for future projects.
 “When somebody ends up finding a good kid actor, their name definitely gets spread around,” says Sarkar.
 “A lot of the kids in my film got called into auditions for other projects.”